 To make a brown sugar streusel combine ¼ cup flour, ¼ cup brown sugar, ½ cup pecans, ½ tsp cinnamon, ⅛ tsp salt, and 4 tbsp vegan butter to create a crunchy topping.

 Great holiday side dishes

 - Drain sweet potatoes and add to a large bowl.
 Mash sweet potatoes to desired consistency.

-- Mix in cinnamon, nutmeg, vanilla, and melted butter
+- Mix in cinnamon, nutmeg, vanilla, brown sugar, and melted butter

 - Spread into a 9x13 greased casserole dish